Telecominfraproject/wlan-cloud-ucentralgw/README.md

 ### Event Messages
 #### Connection event
-AP Sends connection notification to the controller after establishing a connection
+AP Sends connection notification to the controller after establishing a connection.
+The controller my decide to send the AP a newer configuration if it has a newer one.
 ```
 {     "jsonrpc" : "2.0" ,
       "method" : "connect" ,